GoreLab/Tocochromanol_Prediction/README.md

 # README
-This is a repository for my on-going manuscript of tocochromanol prediction in maize Ames and 282 panels.
+This is a repository for my on-going manuscript of tocochromanol prediction in maize Ames and Goodman panels.